 The headset isn’t heavy either, coming in at 6.75 ounces, which is about average for headsets of this type.
 This means that wearing it all day long should be fine, especially when you consider that it’s been designed to be worn all day, and it has a generously padded headband and ear cushions.

-So, if you’re wanting a headset that performs like a noise assassin, then the Jabra Evolve2 75 would be a logical choice.
-It’s not only modern looking, but it’s packed with a lot of great, and useful technology.
+So, if you’re wanting a headset that has professional sound, and removes noise at a high level, then the Jabra Evolve2 75 would be a great choice.
+It’s not only modern looking, but it’s packed with a lot of great, and useful technology features.